Iron oxide

 An iron oxide is a chemical compound composed of iron and oxygen.
 Several iron oxides are recognized.
 Often they are non-stoichiometric.
 Ferric oxyhydroxides are a related class of compounds, perhaps the best known of which is rust.

 Iron oxides and oxyhydroxides are widespread in nature and play an important role in many geological and biological processes.
-They are used as iron ores, pigments, catalysts, and in thermite, and occur in hemoglobin.
+They are used as iron ores, pigments, catalysts, and in thermite.
 Iron oxides are inexpensive and durable pigments in paints, coatings and colored concretes.
 Colors commonly available are in the "earthy" end of the yellow/orange/red/brown/black range.
 When used as a food coloring, it has E number E172.

 The earliest applications of paint served purely ornamental purposes.
-Consequently, pigment lacking any adhesive agent—composed mainly of iron oxide was employed in prehistoric cave art around the 15,000s BC in parts of Asia.
+Consequently, pigment lacking any adhesive agent—composed mainly of iron oxide—was employed in prehistoric cave art around the 15,000s BC in parts of Asia.

 Stoichiometries

-Iron oxide pigment.
-The brown color indicates that iron is at the oxidation state +3.
+The brown color of this iron oxide pigment indicates that iron is at the oxidation state +3.

 Green and reddish brown stains on a limestone core sample, respectively corresponding to oxides/hydroxides of Fe^{2+} and Fe^{3+}.

 Iron oxides feature as ferrous (Fe(II)) or ferric (Fe(III)) or both.
 They adopt octahedral or tetrahedral coordination geometry.
 Only a few oxides are significant at the earth's surface, particularly wüstite, magnetite, and hematite.